Lena993/Pixel-Bot/README.md

 <h1>Pixel Bot Application</h1>

 <h2>Description</h2>
-An interesting project where you can use a specifix hex color pixel to open a program.
+An interesting project where you can use a specific hex color pixel to open a program.
 <br />